British Rail DP1: Models

-The Kitmaster company produced an unpowered polystyrene injection moulded model kit for 00 gauge.
+The Kitmaster company produced an unpowered polystyrene injection moulded model kit for OO gauge.
 In late 1962, the Kitmaster brand was sold by its parent company (Rosebud Dolls) to Airfix, who did not release model kits of this locomotive.
 In time, the Airfix tools passed on to Dapol who rediscovered the moulding tools and have since produced the model kit.

-In 2007 model manufacturer Bachmann Branchline and the National Railway Museum announced the release of an OO scale model of the DP1 for sale at the NRM Shop.
+In 2007 model manufacturer Bachmann Branchline and the National Railway Museum announced the release of an OO gauge model of the DP1 for sale at the NRM Shop.
 Bachmann used laser-scanning (see 3D scanner) of the machine at the National Railway Museum Shildon to collect dimensional data of the locomotive.
 The model was praised for its attention to fine detail and smooth and powerful running.
-Bachmann released an N-scale model under the Graham Farish brand in 2010.
+The model was produced in a limited edition of 3,000 items in total.
+500 were supplied with a display plinth and a Merseyside Express headboard.
+Bachmann released a British N gauge model under the Graham Farish brand in 2010.

 In February 2023 Hornby announced a new diecast Dublo tooling in OO gauge of the Deltic prototype locomotive, English Electric DP1 'Deltic', fitted with sound (R30297TXS).